KubakaOff/SimpleDiscordAIChatbot/README.md

 This Chatbot uses [Groq](https://console.groq.com) API to generate responses.
 This branch can be easily modified to use any other OpenAI API compatible service.

-If you want an always free AI, use the [pawan](https://github.com/KubakaOff/SimpleDiscordAIChatbot/tree/pawan) branch.
+If you want the old version, use the [pawan](https://github.com/KubakaOff/SimpleDiscordAIChatbot/tree/pawan) branch.

 Running instance: https://discord.com/oauth2/authorize?client_id=921730426047954965&permissions=274881154048&scope=bot (running on the [pawan](https://github.com/KubakaOff/SimpleDiscordAIChatbot/tree/pawan) branch)